 The Postgraduate Certificate in Health Sciences endorsed in CBT is taught from the University of Otago, Wellington Campus.

-Attendance at the three block weeks is compulsory.
+Attendance at the three block teaching weeks is compulsory.

 Additional work and assignments are based around the implementation of CBT in the participant's usual clinical casework.

 The 2011 edition would also be acceptable.